Setup MDCB Control Plane

 Introduction

-The Tyk Control Plane will contain all the standard components of a standard Self-Managed installation with the addition of one additional component: the Multi Data Centre Bridge (MDCB).
+The Tyk control plane contains all the standard components of a standard Tyk Self-Managed installation with the addition of the Multi Data Center Bridge (MDCB).

 Installing MDCB Component On Linux